AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

 >[!AVAILABILITY]
 >
->The use of audiences and attributes from audience composition and custom upload (CSV file) is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
+>The use of audiences and attributes from audience composition and custom upload (CSV file) audiences is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
 [Learn how to use audiences enrichment attributes in Journey Optimizer](../audience/about-audiences.md#enrichment)

 You can leverage audiences in **[!DNL Journey Optimizer]** in different ways: